-Some Singaporean brands I love: AnotherSole (really comfortable shoes that I wear all the time), Perk by Kate (for the lingerie lovers who want comfy bralettes), Weekend Sundries (simple staples, really nice materials), Sabrina Goh (have been a longtime fan), BooksActually (if you want local literature, this is a great place to check out)
+Some Singaporean brands I love: AnotherSole (really comfortable shoes that I wear all the time), Perk by Kate (for the lingerie lovers who want comfy bralettes), Weekend Sundries (simple staples, really nice materials), Sabrina Goh (have been a longtime fan)

 Where do you like to escape to in Singapore?

 It surprises a lot of people to know that Singapore is really an archipelago of more than 60 islands.
 Sentosa is the tourist island, with a theme park and our nicest beaches – but to really get away from it all, you can just hop on a boat to Pulau Ubin, Kusu Island, Saint John’s Island or Lazarus Island, where it’s a lot quieter.
 I’ve even gone scuba diving at Pulau Hantu.

 Alternatively, many people head across the causeway to Malaysia, where strong Singaporean currency makes a seafood dinner, massage, shopping or café-hopping really affordable.
 I’m too lazy most of the time, and we’ll need to wait for COVID rules to relax before those nearby jaunts to Malaysia are possible again.

 What has been your best discovery about Singapore?